Homemade Banana Pudding Cups

 How to keep the bananas from browning?

 Once bananas are exposed to air, they will start to brown.
-You can lightly sprinkle the slices with lemon juice to help prevent browning, but even then, they still will eventually brown.
+You can lightly sprinkle the slices with lemon juice to help prevent browning, but even then, they will still eventually brown.

 How long does banana pudding last?